lecnim/stado/docs/source/docs/controllers/helper.md

 * * *

-Function decorated by `@helper` can use `pages` and `assets`.
-This controllers returns list of Pages object or Assets objects.
+Function decorated by `@helper` can use `pages` and `assets` controllers.
+This controllers returns list of item objects like pages or assets.
 For example:

 Example project structure: